mosip/documentation/docs/admin-portal-user-guide.md

 4. The Admin now performs a manual verification to confirm the identity of the resident.
 If the identity of the resident can be verified, the Admin clicks `I have verified the face` and downloads the card.
 5. If the face of the resident does not match, the request for downloading the card is rejected.

+The residents can avail the printed copy of their digital cards at the centers.

 ![](_images/download-card.png)

 _NOTE_: The admin can perform a limited number of searches everyday based on the daily limit set.
 This limit is configurable as per the country' requirements.